Rush Hour: Indians 50% of scrapped US student visas, US arrests Indian terror suspect & more

 Rigged rankings, fake assessments – is your degree at risk?
 Fund our special project: India’s Great Education Betrayal

 Half of around 327 student visa revocations in the United States by the Trump administration have involved Indians, the American Immigration Lawyers Association has said.
-The group flagged “unprecedented” administrative actions against students, including those with no history of protess or criminal convictions.
+The group flagged “unprecedented” administrative actions against students, including those with no history of protests or criminal convictions.

 The US is reportedly using AI to monitor student visa holders’ social media as part of a “catch and revoke” programme.
 Many affected were on Optional Practical Training, having graduated and begun working.
 Infractions cited included speeding tickets and even domestic violence complaints.